tgk/tgk.github.com/_drafts/sending-events-from-an-arduino-to-riemann.md

 Arduino Riemann library out there, and even if there were, we might not want to include it in our binary as it would take up too much space.

-In this setup, we are going to only use a TCP library on the Arduino, and use a Riemann HTTP proxy written in Clojure to forward our events to Riemann.
+Therefore, in this setup, we are going to only use a TCP library on the Arduino, and use a Riemann HTTP proxy written in Clojure to forward our events to Riemann.

 ## Setting up a Riemann HTTP proxy

 This setup uses the
 [Riemann HTTP Proxy](https://github.com/tgk/riemann-http-proxy)
 project.
-If you go that project and clone the repo onto the box where you are running Riemann, you can boot the proxy up simply by changing to the directory where it is runnin and executing
+If you go that project and clone the repo onto the box where you are running Riemann, you can boot the proxy up simply by changing to the directory where it was cloned and executing

     lein run